leverdeterre/SecureMappingKit/README.md

 SecureMappingKit
 ==============================
-Secure your mapping between your JSON to your object.
+Securize your mapping between your JSON and your object.
 What is security ?
-The library take care of converting your the mapped data.
-If your are expected a NSString and the JSON gives you a NSNumber, SecureMappingKit transform it into the exepected class, using NSValueTransformer.
+The library make effort to convert the JSON class your the desired class.
+If your are expected a NSString and the JSON gives you a NSNumber, SecureMappingKit transforms it into the exepected class, using NSValueTransformer.

 Actual tranformers :
 - [x] NSNumberTransformer,